microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-classificationresult.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the result of a classification operation from the Microsoft Classification Engine.
-Data classification results from Azure Information Protection, Office, and other Microsoft services may return a [well-defined set of classification types](/office365/securitycompliance/what-the-sensitive-information-types-look-for).
+Represents the result of a classification operation from the Microsoft classification engine.
+Data classification results from Azure Information Protection, Office, and other Microsoft services might return a [well-defined set of classification types](/office365/securitycompliance/what-the-sensitive-information-types-look-for).
 These types can be provided to the [evaluateClassificationResults](../api/security-sensitivitylabel-evaluateclassificationresults.md) API to resolve a sensitive information to a Microsoft Information Protection label.

 ## Properties
 | Property        | Type  | Description                                                            |